-This paper contributes to the extensive literature on the economic effects of land tenure security by establishing an agricultural household model that allows the contemporaneous interaction between the investment and rental-supply effects for the first time.
+This paper contributes to the extensive literature on the economic effects of land tenure security by establishing, for the first time, an agricultural household model that allows for contemporaneous interaction between the investment and rental-supply effects.
 Importantly, the model predicts that the investment effect will attenuate the concurrent rental-supply effect when non-security barriers to long-term land rental contracts induce the capital depreciation risk facing potential landlords.
 I also provide suggestive evidence on this model prediction from Nicaragua, one of the poorest countries in Latin America.
-In principle, the countervailing investment and rental-supply effects could downsize the economic gains of securing land ownership in agricultural output and poverty reduction for rural economies endowed with unequal land ownership distributions (Gong, 2024).
-These insights and findings may deepen our understanding of how market failures can limit the economic benefits of securing land tenure.
+In principle, the countervailing investment and rental supply effects may significantly reduce the economic benefits of securing land ownership in terms of agricultural output and poverty reduction, especially in rural economies with unequal land ownership distributions.
+(Gong, 2024).
+These insights and findings may deepen our understanding of how market failures can limit the economic benefits associated with securing land tenure.

-The most closely related works are conducted by Besley (1995) and Carter and Yao (1999) who studied the intertemporal interaction between the investment and rental-supply effects of land tenure security.
-They argue that securing land tenure facilitates renting out land to reap investment fruits in the risky future, enlarging the current investment effect.
+The most closely related works are conducted by Besley (1995) and Carter and Yao (1999) who study the intertemporal interaction between the investment and rental-supply effects of land tenure security.
+They argue that securing land tenure facilitates renting out land to reap investment fruits in the risky future, and thus enlarges the current investment effect.
 In contrast, I demonstrate that under short-term land rental contracts, the capital depreciation risk discourages renting out land at higher land tenure security, which may downsize the current investment effect as explained above.

 The rest of the paper proceeds as follows.
-First, I introduce the agricultural household model in section 2.
+First, I outline the agricultural household model in section 2.
 Then, I study landowners' land rental choices given land ownership security in section 3, which facilitates my investigation into the contemporaneous interaction between the investment and rental-supply effects of higher land ownership in section 4.
 In section 5, I provide suggestive empirical evidence on the countervailing investment and rental-supply effects of securing land ownership from rural Nicaragua.
 Finally, I conclude the paper in section 6.